Hapoel Tel Aviv F.C.: British Mandate

-Post-independence
+State of Israel

 Following Israeli independence, Hapoel joined the new Israeli League.
 They won the title in 1956–57 and the State Cup in 1961, beating Hapoel Petah Tikva 2–1.

 In the 1965–66 season Hapoel won the title, and qualified for the first Asian Club Championships.
 In the tournament Hapoel were given byes all the way to the final, where they beat Selangor 2–1 to become Asia's first club champions.
 The club also reached the State Cup final that year, but lost 2–1 to Maccabi Tel Aviv.

 Hapoel won the title again in 1968–69, and again qualified for the Asian Club championships.
 Although they reached the final, they lost 2–1 to Iranian side Taj Tehran (in an era when Iran and Israel had diplomatic relations).
 They won the State Cup again in 1972, beating Hapoel Jerusalem 1–0 in the final, but did not win the title again until 1980–81, when they missed out on the double after losing the cup final 4–3 on penalties (after a 2–2 draw) to Bnei Yehuda.
 The following season they reached the cup final again, but lost 1–0 to Hapoel Yehud.
 A hat-trick of cup final defeats was avoided when they beat Maccabi Tel Aviv 3–2 in the 1982 final.

 Another title was won in 1985–86, and another in 1987–88.
 However, the following season Hapoel finished bottom of the league (with a four-point deduction for breaking budget rules) and were relegated to the second tier for the first time in their history.

 The club made an immediate return to the top division as Liga Artzit runners-up, though they only beat Maccabi Yavne to the second promotion slot on goal difference.
 In 1997–98 Hapoel finished second, and qualified for Europe for the second time.
 In the 1998–99 UEFA Cup Hapoel knocked out FinnPa, before losing on penalties to Strømsgodset.
 In the same season they won the State Cup, beating Beitar Jerusalem 3–1 on penalties after a 1–1 draw.